 All winter long, your car took a beating.
-There was salt; there was sand; there was that time you accidentally drove into a snow bank.
+There was salt; there was sand; there was that time you accidentally drove into a snowbank.
 Liquids are now dripping from your car's underside onto your driveway, and they're not water.
-Rings of shiny darkness are spotting your driveway; it's starting to look like a dirty dalmatian.
-Now you are searching the Internet looking for a cure.
-You are looking for the magical ways to remove oils and grease stains from your driveway.
+Rings of shiny darkness spot your drive; it's starting to look like a dirty dalmatian.
+Now you're searching the Net for a cure, looking for magical ways to remove oil and grease stains from your driveway.
 And this is not too good to be true: You just hit the jackpot of information on how to get grease off a driveway.

 How to Get Grease Off a Concrete Driveway

 There are two kinds of grease stains on concrete driveways: new stains, and old stains.

 New grease removal needs three magical ingredients: dish soap (a really good grease-cutting variety), water, and a nylon-bristled brush.
 There is a fourth ingredient, but it is not magical: elbow grease.
 Squirt a whole lot of very good dish soap onto the fresh grease stain.
 Pour some water on it from a bucket.
 (Notice I did not say "from a pressure washer"?
 We'll get to why you should not pressure wash your concrete driveway in a minute.)
 Now scrub away with that nylon-bristled brush.
 Metal bristles will scrape off the finish on your concrete, so use nylon, OK?